-PROPOSED MOTION: That the Town vote, pursuant to G.L. c.44B, the Community Preservation Act, to appropriate from the Community Preservation the sum of \$110,000 for the design and construction of entryway improvements at the Bird Street Conservation Area, to include an electronic gate, monitoring camera, utility infrastructure for the gate and camera, signage and fencing, and landscaping and tree work.
+PROPOSED MOTION: That the Town vote, pursuant to G.L. c.44B, the Community Preservation Act, to appropriate from the Community Preservation Fund Undesignated Fund Balance the sum of \$110,000 to fund the design and construction of entryway improvements at the Bird Street Conservation Area, to include an electronic gate, monitoring camera, utility infrastructure for the gate and camera, signage and fencing, and landscaping and tree work.